Establishment Labs Announces P - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934.
-All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements, including statements that relate to the Company’s proposed public offering and statements containing the words “plans,” “expects,” “believes,” “strategy,” “opportunity,” “anticipates,” “outlook,” “designed,” or other forms of these words or similar expressions, although not all forward-looking statements contain these identifying words.
-These forward-looking statements are subject to the inherent uncertainties in predicting future results and conditions and no assurance can be given that the proposed public offering discussed above will be completed on the terms described.
-Completion of the proposed public offering and the terms thereof are subject to numerous factors, many of which are beyond the control of the Company, including, without limitation, risks and uncertainties related to market conditions, failure of customary closing conditions related to the offering and the risk factors and other matters set forth in the prospectus supplement and accompanying prospectus included in the registration statement.
+All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements, including statements that relate to the Company’s public offering and statements containing the words “plans,” “expects,” “believes,” “strategy,” “opportunity,” “anticipates,” “outlook,” “designed,” or other forms of these words or similar expressions, although not all forward-looking statements contain these identifying words.
+These forward-looking statements are subject to the inherent uncertainties in predicting future results and conditions and no assurance can be given that the public offering discussed above will be completed on the terms described.
+Completion of the public offering is subject to numerous factors, many of which are beyond the control of the Company, including, without limitation, failure of customary closing conditions related to the offering and the risk factors and other matters set forth in the prospectus supplement and accompanying prospectus included in the registration statement.
 Except as required by law, the Company undertakes no obligation to update or revise any forward-looking statements to reflect new information, changed circumstances or unanticipated events.